yeoman/yeoman.io/app/authoring/integrating-yeoman.md

 excerpt: How to integrate the Yeoman system in your own tools
 ---

-Everytime you run a generator, you're actually using the `yeoman-environment`.
+Every time you run a generator, you're actually using the `yeoman-environment`.
 The environment is a base system that is decoupled from any UI component and can be abstracted away by any tool.
 When you run `yo`, you're basically just running a terminal UI façade on top of the core Yeoman environment.

 ## The basics